This month I had enough.

 Even though this seems so clear to me now, at the time the changes were so small I didn’t even notice them.

-That is why I want to share the biggest traps of Instagram and social media:
+That is why I want to share the biggest traps and reasons why I quit Instagram and Facebook:

-TRAP 1 – You start thinking about yourself from other people’s perspective
+REASON #1 – I started thinking about myself from other people’s perspective

 When I didn’t use social media, I felt free.

 I didn’t care what strangers would think about my outfits, makeup, hair, body or life.

 I was focused on myself and how I feel.
 And that was enough.

 But with Instagram, I started to subconsciously figure out what photos would get the most likes and then I would do and wear what people would respond to.